 Bush Farm's Ah-ha moment began when, in 2009, I (Katie) had a breakthrough moment while sitting quietly amongst a field of wildflowers.
 I had just been reading about Traditional Ecological Knowledge (TEK) for my MSc and needed to just step outside and be still.
 Within minutes, unconsciously I became enamoured with natures abundance and the connectivity of life.
 There was so much going on!
 I imagined if we could get children, learning from nature, rather than within the four walls, what that could look like?
 Would they see themselves as part of nature?
 Be buzzing out with the joy and interconnectedness of life?
 Would they begin to: Observe the patterns around them?
 See real-life problems?
 Look to nature for solutions?
-Or perhaps, just being amongst their earthly brothers and sisters would give them a sense of inner calm and joy?
 The possibilities were endless.

 Bush Farm became a business in December 2018.
 Today, we provide a One Day School, Preschool Sessions and School Holiday Programmes.

 LET NATURE BE YOUR TEACHER

 Drawing on a philosophy of authenticity and connection to each other and the natural world, we aim to explore a space where children and nature come together.
 A place where we can connect the dots of how everything connects, to see how we are a part of nature, need nature and have a responsibility to protect and give nature a voice.

 Critical thinking and opportunities for delving deeper will be carefully crafted into the days through equal amounts of structured programming and free play.
 When nature offers us something else, we will take the time to investigate.